robenkleene/testing-presentation/testing-presentation.md

 ---

-> Reason #1 that composition facilitates testing is by making it possible to test subsets of code individually
+> Reason #1 that composition facilitates testing is by allowing individual components to be loaded separately.

 ---

 # Dependency Injection

-[Dependency injection - Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection): "Dependency injection is a technique whereby one object supplies the dependencies of another object"
+* [Dependency injection - Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection): "Dependency injection is a technique whereby one object supplies the dependencies of another object"
 * [James Shore](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html): "'Dependency Injection' is a 25-dollar term for a 5-cent concept"
-* Instead of the `TweetGetter` initializing the `APICaller` and `ResponseParser` itself, it takes those dependencies as initialization parameters.
+* For example, instead of the `TweetGetter` initializing the `APICaller` and `ResponseParser` itself, it takes those dependencies as initialization parameters.

 ---